-This is to make a good impression and to appeal to as many people as possible or in case of a date or date night to attract your date.
+You want to make a good impression, appeal to as many people as possible, or attract your date.

-Home Staging is basically the same, just without makeup or your favorite wardrobe.
+Home Staging is basically the same without makeup or your favorite wardrobe.

-It’s usually the preparation of a private residence for sale in the real estate market with the aim to appeal to the largest amount of potential buyers possible.
+It’s usually the preparation of a private residence for sale in the real estate market to appeal to the largest potential buyers possible.

 Another aim is to increase the perceived value of a home so you can achieve a higher selling price on the market.

-This is very important for potential buyers to be able to see themselves living in it more easily.
+This is very important for potential buyers to see themselves living in it more easily.

-Not many people have good visualization skills and are able to imagine a fully furnished home according to their taste while visiting an empty home or do the same with a not so well interiorly designed one.
+Few people have good visualization skills and can imagine a fully furnished home according to their taste while visiting an empty home or do the same with a not-so-well-interiorly designed one.

 Is Home Staging Worth It?